codeforamerica/honeycrisp-gem/MIGRATING.md

 # Migration Guide

+## Breaking changes: Migrating from <= 0.13.x to 0.14.0
+⚠️ For `0.14.0`, we are reverting the change implemented in 0.13.0 since this broke the functionality of "none of the above" checkboxes for rails projects that utilize Rails form builder.
+For the use cases in which multiple checkboxes are on a single page, the toggle will be broken.

+We will work on a fix that works universally in the future.

+See [pull request](https://github.com/codeforamerica/honeycrisp-gem/pull/331/files) for full details.

 ## Breaking changes: Migrating from <= 0.12.x to 0.13.0
 In `0.13.0` we fixed the use case when there are multiple checkbox sets on the page, the "none of the above" toggle was applying the toggle to every checkbox set on the page.